-Amdur, McPhail, and Witherspoon are collecting gently used furniture from the elderly and giving those donations to vulnerable populations, including women and children facing domestic violence, recovering addicts and the formerly homeless.
-Their project will become the first furniture bank in the Chicago metropolitan area.
+Amdur, McPhail, and Witherspoon are collecting gently used furniture from the elderly and giving those donations to vulnerable populations in the Chicago metropolitan area, including women and children facing domestic violence, recovering addicts and the formerly homeless.

 Hall’s nonprofit project is a nurse-led multi-interventional health-promotion effort that aims to address the global health problem of infectious disease in children.
-Working in partnership with the Nuestros Pequeños Hermanos orphanage in Miacatlán, Mexico, Hall will work to improve health education for children and their caregivers, strengthen infection screening and identification processes, and reduce exposure to infection-causing pathogens by providing filtered water and repairing damage to local sewage structures.
+Working in partnership with the Nuestros Pequeños Hermanos orphanage in Miacatlán, Mexico, Hall will work to improve health education for children and their caregivers.

 Lanzando Líderes (Launching Leaders) is an afterschool youth leadership development program for Latino high school students.
 The program equips students with the knowledge and skills to become leaders in their own lives and in their communities.

 Kumar is utilizing cost-efficient technology and novel research to help farmers in India boost their productivity.
-He is using mobile technology to improve farmer education in India, where the plight of farmers — who represent a significant portion of the country’s labor force — continues to be of great concern.
+He is using mobile technology to improve farmer education in India.

 Lievano and Lisle are developing and implementing Everwaters, a rainwater catchment and purification system and Kimana, Kenya.
 Once they install the system, Lievano and Lisle will engage the Kimana community through ongoing support and education.